robotology/icub-models/README.md

 ## Model Details

-The model contained in `icub-models` are listed in the following table.
-Most model is identified by a name like `iCub<Something><Number>`, that we refer as `YARP_ROBOT_NAME` as historically  on iCub robot setups the robot to use was identified by setting the `YARP_ROBOT_NAME` env variable to that name.
+The models contained in `icub-models` are listed in the following table.
+Most models are identified by a name like `iCub<Something><Number>`, that we refer as `YARP_ROBOT_NAME`.
+Historically, on iCub robot setups, the `YARP_ROBOT_NAME` env variable identified the specific robot to use.

 |  `YARP_ROBOT_NAME`   | `package:/`-URI     | Notes                           |
 |:--------------------:|:------------:|:-------------------------------:|